Table of Contents

 Its proximity to major ports and airports strengthens cross-border logistics, while its structured regulatory framework enhances international trust.
 The USP of DMCC lies in its reputation, global networking environment, and industry-focused clusters that connect businesses directly to international markets.

-Why Indian Businesses Choose DMCC:- 100% foreign ownership
+Why Indian Businesses Choose DMCC:

 The International Free Zone Authority (IFZA) is one of the fastest growing and most cost-effective Dubai free zones for Indians.
 Headquartered in Dubai, IFZA is known for its flexible licensing structure, streamlined incorporation process, and startup-friendly packages.